 Podcast Intro: Cybercrime has evolved from just small-time criminals (who are still active and profiting) to massive organizations with many hackers – becoming big business.
-Fayyaz Rajpari, our Executive Services Director discusses this evolution with Ron Darnall, our senior direct director of threat intelligence and Ken Dunham, our senior technical director, Cyber Operations.
+Fayyaz Rajpari, our Executive Services Director discusses this evolution with Ron Darnall, our senior direct director of threat intelligence and Ken Dunham, our senior technical director, Security Operations.

 Fayyaz Rajpari: Hello everyone, and welcome to Optiv's Cyberops podcast.
 I'm your host, Fayyaz Rajpari.
 So, I'll be honest, I'm really excited today to talk to everyone and I've got a couple of guests in the room with me.
 I'm here today to discuss a hot topic in the cybersecurity realm, and that’s really the bad guys.
 I can say with confidence that I don’t know many industries that have not been affected by some cyber-criminal, from the smallest to the largest organizations.
 But, have we thought of looking at this from the cyber-criminal perspective?
 Why their doing this?
 What their after?
 And really, how large of an operation do they really have, and can they be as big as a fortune 10?